All Episodes

 You bet.

-Um, everybody seems to be upset about being labeled a racist for being against the illegals.
+Everybody seems to be upset about being labeled a racist for being against the illegals.

-Well, hey, if I'm standing up for America's laws and the American way of life, and that's what I'm protecting, I will gladly take that title.
+Well, hey, if I'm standing up for America's laws and the American way of life and that's what I'm protecting, I will gladly take that title.

 You can call me a racist if that's what that means.

-No, you that it's because that's not what racism means.
+No, because that's not what racism means.

-No, I know, but they're saying that we're racist because of that.
+Well, I know, but they're saying that we're racist because of that.

-And I say that I will gladly take the title.
+And I say that I will gladly take the title because I want America to be America.

 I want Americans to be Americans.